USCDI: Supporting Interoperability Requirements of the Cures Act

 How are new versions of the USCDI incorporated into initiatives such as the 21st Century Cures Act?

-While, to date, only version 1 is required to meet the Cures Act requirements, the ONC has established a voluntary Standards Version Advancement Process (SVAP) to enable health IT developers to incorporate newer versions of the standards and implementation specifications as part of the “Real World Testing” Condition and Maintenance of Certification requirement of the Cures Act.
+To address the emergence of new standard versions, the ONC has established a voluntary Standards Version Advancement Process (SVAP).
+The SVAP enables health IT developers to incorporate newer versions of the standards and implementation specifications as part of the “Real World Testing” Condition and Maintenance of Certification requirement of the Cures Act.
 This means that using SVAP, certified health IT developers are permitted to use a more advanced version of the USCDI standards than currently in widespread use.

 The impact of USCDI is not limited to just health IT products certified under the ONC Health IT Certification Program.